sinhalaya/Auto-VPS-Setup-Script/README.md

-# Auto VPS Setup Script
+# Auto VPS Setup Script - Basic

 This script automates the initial setup of a VPS (Virtual Private Server).
 It performs the following tasks: